alverena/documentation/admin_guide/access_roles_management/admin_capabilities.rst

 =================

-The *"Capabilities"*  are an important part of the system's access and permission settings, as described in the :ref:`Access and Permissions Basics guide <user-guide-user-management-permissions-basic>`.
+The *"Capabilities"*  are an important part of the system's access and permission settings, as described in the :ref:`Access and Permissions Basics guide <user-guide-user-management-permissions>`.

 Users have access to different functionalities depending on which capabilities they have been assigned.
 For example, you can limit a user's ability to assign tags, share grids, or create new users.